Best life insurance companies

 The main benefit of term life insurance is that it tends to be a more cost-effective solution.

-The main benefit of whole of life insurance is that it guarantees a pay out when you pass away.
+The main benefit of whole of life insurance is that it covers you for life and pays out when you pass away.

 Terminal illness cover comes as standard with any term life insurance policy taken out through Reassured.